nickhart/simple-game-server/ARCHITECTURE.md

 ## Game State Management

 - The game state is fully managed by the client and stored as JSON in the `state` column of `GameSession`
+- The server validates state updates against the game's JSON schema
 - The server manages turn order, game status, and player participation but does not interpret game-specific state
 - Status values: `waiting`, `active`, `finished`
 - Turn management via `current_player_index`